kubewarden/kubewarden.io/content/blog/2023/10/kubewarden-1.8-release.md

 have realized from the requests raised by the community.

-We have made the concious decision to make this a breaking change in the helm chart `values.yaml`, which it is uncommon.
+We have made the concious decision to make this a breaking change in the helm chart `values.yaml`, which is uncommon.
 We think it simplifies the adoption of OTLP changes in the future.

 The change is the following: